-The Group's capital is managed at the level of Mizzi Organisation by reference to the aggregate level of equity and borrowings or debt as disclosed in the respective consolidated financial statements of Consolidated Holdings Limited and Mizzi Organisation Limited, together with the financial statements of Mizzi EV Limited, GSD Marketing Limited and The General Soft Drinks Company Limited.
+The Group's capital is managed at the level of Mizzi Organisation by reference to the aggregate level of equity and borrowings or debt as disclosed in the respective consolidated financial statements of Consolidated Holdings Limited and Mizzi Organisation Limited, together with the financial statements of The General Soft Drinks Company Limited, GSD Marketing Limited and Mizzi EV Limited.
 The capital of the entities forming part of the Mizzi Organisation, which have been mentioned above, is managed on an aggregate basis by the Organisation as if they were organised as one entity.
 The Organisation's objectives when managing capital are to safeguard the Group's ability to continue as a going concern in order to provide returns for shareholders and benefits for other stakeholders, and to maintain an optimal capital structure to reduce the cost of capital.
 In order to maintain or adjust the capital structure, the parent company may issue new shares or adjust the amount of dividends paid to shareholders.

-The Organisation also monitors the level of capital on the basis of the ratio of aggregated net debt to total capital.
+The Organisation monitors the level of capital on the basis of the ratio of aggregated net debt to total capital.
 Net debt is calculated as total borrowings (as shown in the respective consolidated statement of financial position) less cash and cash equivalents.
 Total capital is calculated as equity, as shown in the respective statement of financial position, plus net debt.
 The aggregated figures in respect of the Organisation's equity and borrowings are reflected below:

-2023 € 2022 €
+2024 € 2023 €

-Total borrowings Less: cash and cash equivalents 105,522,882 (7,891,663) 105,632,457 (18,087,552)
+Total borrowings Less: cash and cash equivalents 101,417,350 (13,953,471) 105,522,882 (7,891,663)

-Net debt Total equity 97,631,219 182,488,183 87,544,905 179,931,028
+Net debt Total equity 87,463,879 196,648,228 97,631,219 182,488,183

-Total capital 280,119,402 267,475,932
+Total capital 284,112,107 280,119,402

-Net debt/total capital 35% 33%
+Net debt/total capital 31% 35%